Robertshannon96/Master_DSI_notes/README.md

 bagging review
 1. What is an ensemble method?
-* take a bunch of weak learners and make one streong learner
+* take a bunch of weak learners and make one strong learner
 * two types: Aggregators and iterators

 2. Why do we use to bootstrap?